gbif/ipt/PublisherProfiles.md

 * Do you represent an organization, or GBIF Node?

-  * If there are plenty of resources to commit to the long-term hosting and publishing of its own data...
+  * If there are plenty of resources to commit to the long-term hosting and publishing of your own data...

     * And if there is capacity to write custom publishing software...